behos/lazy-pool/README.md

 # Release Notes

+## 2.0.0

+* Reworked most of the package to make it async-first.
+Having the factory methods being synchronous would force switching from async - to sync - to async which didn't work in many cases.
+  The interface changed significantly.
+* Locking is now using async-aware mutexes.
+* Releasing objects back to the pool needs to be done outside of Drop (until AsyncDrop becomes a thing).
+Introduced a `get` macro to be used as the main means of acquiring and using an item.

 ## 1.1.0

 * Allow marking an object as tainted through the `Pooled` wrapper.
 This drops the item from the pool instead of releasing it.